10 Amazing Ways to Redeem Amex Membership Rewards Points

 There's no shortage of ways to put these points to use, but we've rounded up some of our favorites.

-While most airlines charge at least 60,000 miles (or much more) for a one-way business class ticket to Europe, you can fly Iberia business class for as low as 34,000 miles each way!
-It's not too good to be true: In fact, there are only a few hoops to jump through to make it happen:
+Want your own bed and better meals for the long flight across the Atlantic Ocean?
+While most airlines charge at least 60,000 miles (or much more) for a one-way business class ticket to Europe, you can fly Iberia business class for as low as 34,000 miles each way – or 68,000 for the round-trip flights in business!
+It’s one of the best deals in the world of points and miles.

-• Your searches might still turn up blank, as you need to find the award availability to actually book these flights with your miles.
+The trick is that you need to find the award availability to actually book these flights with your miles.
+We’ve got you covered.

-We've got you covered.
-We do all the legwork for our Thrifty Traveler Premium+ members: Finding availability, in-depth booking instructions, and guiding you to the best credit card points to use to book what's typically a $4,000-plus fare.
-If there's a transfer bonus to Iberia (or British Airways), it can get even cheaper just like it did on this deal we sent subscribers for a trip to Spain this fall.
-And since Iberia is a transfer partner with Amex, it was easily bookable with Amex Membership Rewards points.
+We do all the legwork for our Thrifty Traveler Premium members: Finding availability, in-depth booking instructions, and guiding you to the best credit card points to use to book what’s typically a $4,000-plus fare.
+If there’s a transfer bonus to Iberia (or British Airways), it can get even cheaper just like it did on this deal we sent subscribers this past summer for a trip to Spain next year.

 iberia business class deal